src-d/gitbase/docs/using-gitbase/security.md

 ## User credentials

-User credentials can be specified in the command line or using a user file.
+User credentials can be specified in the command line or in the user file.
 For a single user this can be done with parameters `--user` and `--password`:

 ```
 gitbase server --user root --password r00tp4ssword! -d /my/repositories/path
 ```

-If you want to have more than one user or not having the password in plain text you can use a user file with the following format:
+If you want to have more than one user or not having the password in plain text, then the user file can be useful.
+You can keep passwords, permissions and user names in the following format:

 ```json
 [